kristiankielhofner/slurm-docker-cluster-cuda/README.md

 It will automatically detect CUDA/ROCm/CPU-only, number of GPUs (if any), and configure itself accordingly.

 It attempts to approximate the environment you will find on [OLCF Frontier](https://docs.olcf.ornl.gov/systems/frontier_user_guide.html).
 The main goal of this project is to ease the transition of workloads to Frontier for users familiar with CUDA/ROCm and less familiar with Slurm and Frontier overall.
-This can be very useful for developing/debugging Slurm workloads utilizing multiple compute nodes on a single system with as few as one GPUs and the simplicity of `docker compose`.
+This can be very useful for developing/debugging Slurm workloads utilizing multiple compute nodes on a single system with as few as one GPU and the simplicity of `docker compose`.

 While Frontier has AMD GPUs this project enables you to experiment/test/dev with Nvidia/CUDA and then move your project(s) to Frontier/ROCm.
 Of course if you have AMD GPUs on your host system you will emulate Frontier more accurately.